-Community Media Solutions Ltd is a company limited by guarantee registered in England and Wales, company number 5105212, registered address 15 Paternoster Row, Sheffield S1 2BX, UK.
-Community Media Solutions is the project manager for the Social Enterprise Exchange project and is responsible for this website including the related collection of data.
+Community Made Solutions Ltd is a company limited by guarantee registered in England and Wales, company number 5105212, registered address 15 Paternoster Row, Sheffield S1 2BX, UK.
+Community Made Solutions is the project manager for the Social Enterprise Exchange project and is responsible for this website including the related collection of data.

-Community Media Solutions Ltd acts as a data controller with respect to the collection and use of personal information.
-In some circumstances Community Media Solutions Ltd also acts as a data processor in the collection and processing of personal data on behalf of third parties.
+Community Made Solutions Ltd acts as a data controller with respect to the collection and use of personal information.
+In some circumstances Community Made Solutions Ltd also acts as a data processor in the collection and processing of personal data on behalf of third parties.

 • We will only ever ask you for information that we really need to know.